-Abbre viation: TPM_INT_STA TIIS V ral Desc Shows which interrupt has occurred.
-The TPM SHALL implement this Bit De scriptio ns: 31:8 Reserved Default : 0 Reads always return 0 7 Read / Write 1 commandReadyIntOccured Default: 0 When 1, indicates the TPM_STS_x.commandReady field transitioned from 0 to 1.
-Writing a 1 to this field clears the interrupt.
-Writing a 0 to this field has no effect.
+Abbre eviation: TPM_INT_STATUS_x Gene ral Desc ription: Shows which register. interrupt has occurred.
+The TPM SHALL implement this Bit De escriptio ons: 31:8 Reserved Default: 0 Reads always return 0 7 Read / Write 1 commandReadyIntOccured Default: 0 When 1, indicates the TPM_STS_x.commandReady field transitioned from 0 to 1.Writing a 1 to this field clears the interrupt.Writing a 0 to this field has no effect.
 6:3 reserved Default: 0 Reads always return 0 2 Read / Write 1 localityChangeIntOccured Default: 0 When 1, indicates the locality change interrupt occurred.
-This interrupt is caused whenever any locality moves from TPM_ACCESS_x.requestUse to TPM_ACCESS_x.activeLocality whenever this transition had been delayed due to another locality having TPM_ACCESS_x.activeLocality set.
-Note that if the TPM has no TPM_ACCESS_x.activeLocality set when TPM_ACCESS_x.requestUse is written, the TPM SHALL move directly from TPM_ACCESS_x.requestUse to TPM_ACCESS_x.activeLocality without causing the interrupt.
-Writing a 1 to this field clears the interrupt (i.e., a TPM_EOI).
-Writing a 0 to this field has no effect.
-1 Read / Write 1 stsValidIntOccurred Default: 0 This interrupt indicates a 0 to 1 transition on TPM_STS_x.stsValid.
+This interrupt is caused whenever any locality moves from TPM_ACCESS_x.requestUse to TPM_ACCESS_x.activeLocality whenever this transition had been delayed due to another locality having TPM_ACCESS_x.activeLocality set.Notethatifthe TPM has no 1 Read / Write 1 stsValidIntOccurred Default: 0 This interrupt indicates a 0 to 1 transition on TPM_STS_x.stsValid.
 Writing a 1 to this field clears the interrupt.
 Writing a 0 to this field has no effect.
 0 Read / Write 1 dataAvailIntOccured Default: 0 This interrupt indicates that TPM_STS_x.dataAvail transitioned from a 0 to a 1.
 This 0 to 1 transition occurs when the command has been completed and there is a Response to be read.
 This transition SHALL only occur when both TPM_STS_x.dataAvail and TPM_STS_x.stsValid fields are 1.
 Writing a 1 to this field clears the interrupt.
 Writing a 0 to this field has no effect.